BFieguth/brisk/docs/source/api/index.rst

     Handles data splitting and preprocessing for machine learning models.
 Provides utilities for creating train-test splits with various strategies and analyzing data distributions.

+:doc:`configuration`
+    Provides an interface for defining what models should be trained and how they should be trained.

 .. toctree::
    :maxdepth: 1
    :hidden:

    data
+   configuration

 API Objects
 ------------